mparno/fenics-web/source/featured/2015/csf-lpt.rst

 | Featured article 2015-06-12
 | *Created by P.T Haga, M. Mortensen, K.-A. Mardal and M. Kuchta*

 The cerebrospinal fluid (CSF) surrounds the central nervous system (CNS), and drugs infused into the CSF can thus quickly be absorbed.
 However, because of large subject-specific variations and a complex oscillating flow, it has been proven difficult to predict and control the addition of drugs [1]_.
-A study has been done to simulate the flow and drug transport of the CSF in a subject-specific model of the cranial region of the spine using FEniCS.
+The master thesis of P.T Haga aimed to simulate the flow and drug transport in the CSF in a subject-specific model of the cranial region of the spine using FEniCS.
 This article briefly describes the results of the study.

 ***********************************
 Subject-specific computational mesh